 THE IMPACT ON EXCHANGE RATES IS MOST OFTEN DEPENDENT UPON THE

 If a flight-to-quality takes place, the demand for dollars to buy U.S. Treasuries may lift the dollar price when compared to other currencies.

 On the other hand, a conflict with China or another major holder of U.S. debt could weaken demand for dollars as those investment flows are curtailed or reversed.
 Geopolitical conflicts have often led to a rise in the value of the U.S. dollar, while the average rise observed was + 2% over 11 days.

 So always keep in mind that the value of

 Depend on the stability and economic strength of the nations.
 When trading it is vital that you have a clear understanding of

-Geopolitical events across the world as well as the possible impact they would have on your chosen pairs.
+geopolitical events across the world and the possible impact they would have on your chosen pairs.